knnyczr/RandoMona/README.md

 `q me` will add the student who typed this command to the queue. <br>
 `next` will call the next student on the list. <br>

-if no students are on the list.
+if no students are on the list. <br>
 :tada: The Queue is empty party on! :tada: